 ChatGPT pricing in 2026 ranges from $0 to $200/month for individuals and $25–$30/user/month for teams (Enterprise is custom).
-OpenAI now offers six plans: Free, Go, Plus, Pro, Business, and Enterprise.
+OpenAI now offers six plans — Free, Go, Plus, Pro, Business, and Enterprise — all powered by the newly released GPT-5.4, the most capable model in OpenAI’s history.

-• Best value for most users: Plus at $20/month — ad-free, full model access, generous limits
+- Best value for most users: Plus at $20/month — ad-free, full GPT-5.4 Thinking access, generous limits

 This guide is for: Individual users evaluating whether to upgrade, team leads comparing Business vs. Enterprise, and procurement managers scoping seat costs.